 While some reports claim that Amazon is catching up to Google in web search, that’s not entirely true.

 Amazon has the upper hand only in product searches.
-As for overall web search, Google still stands indomitable.
+As for the overall web search, Google still stands indomitable.

 As a result of the frightening dominance of Google, assume that all stats mentioned here are Google keyword statistics unless stated otherwise.